-The Center for Sleep Medicine at Viking Way Commons provides services that identify and treat sleep-related disorders.
+The Center for Sleep Medicine, a Department of Berkeley Medical Center, provides services that identify and treat sleep-related disorders.
 Sleep studies are performed on patients two years of age and older.

 Patients must be referred by a physician.
-Any primary care physician can refer a patient to the Center for Sleep Medicine for a sleep study.
+Any primary care physician can refer a patient to the Center for a sleep study.

 Testing for all types of sleep disorders is conducted by experienced technologists trained in preparing patients for and conducting technically correct sleep studies.
 The study results are interpreted by doctors experienced in treating sleep disorders.

-Diagnosing sleep disorders in a home-like environment, the WVU Medicine Center for Sleep Medicine at Viking Way Commons offers:
+Diagnosing sleep disorders in a home-like environment, the center offers:

 - 8 beds